helloItIsThomas/helloitsthomas-24-03/src/projects/budMusic/index.md

         data:
           headline: "Treatment Helper"
           cols:
-            - src: "This app was developd as a production assistant for the design team"
+            - src: "This app was developd as a production assistant for the design team."
             - src: "The tool automates the constants while exposing the variables to the designer, optimizing the workflow for creating these assets."
 ---